syl20bnr/spacemacs-elpa-mirror/melpa/bash-completion-readme.txt

 COMPATIBILITY

-bash-completion.el is known to work on Emacs 22 and later under Linux and OSX.
-It does not works on XEmacs.
+bash-completion.el is known to work with Bash 3 and 4, on Emacs, starting with version 24.1, under Linux and OSX.
+It does not work on XEmacs.